 Just before the boat left the shipyard, the decks and the caprails were completely sanded down to bare wood by the yard.
 We supplied them with a teak treatment product – Starbrite Natural Tropical Sealer – which we had to import to China.
 The teak came up again nicely – we will have to see how often it needs to be sanded and treated ourselves.

 Once the boat is complete in the main construction hall, it is taken on it’s cradle out into the fresh air and into the paint shed.
-All Selene yachts come with anti-fouling paint – but we have chosen to use CopperCoat on Destiny.
+All Selene yachts come with anti-fouling paint as standard – but we have chosen to use CopperCoat on Destiny.
 CopperCoat is an excellent product which we have had on our previous yachts – successfully and unsuccessfully.
 It is essential to follow the manufacturer instructions absolutely to the letter.
 This means hull preparation – sanding and epoxy undercoat, and the method of application of the top CopperCoat.
 We worked with one boatyard in Europe who believed they knew better, and unfortunately the whole boat had to be redone at their cost.
 We didn’t want Selene to make the same mistake.

 Result still not great ….

 They did listen to the instructions and they did get advice from the local CopperCoat dealer.
 However, they did not follow as closely as necessary for the sanding and preparation of the hull.
 In particular in relation to the filler areas where the different hull components were joined.